Remote Deposit User Guide

-Only U.S. currency can be processed.
-All foreign currency must deposited at a branch.
+Note: Only U.S. currency check can be processed.
+All foreign currency checks and all cash must be deposited at a branch.
 You do not need to endorse checks or complete a deposit slip when using the remote deposit service.

 Creating a Deposit

-4. In the Select Account drop down box, select the account number of the account you want to be credited.
+- Select the account number of the account you want to be credited.

-5. If applicable, fill in the Store Number (seldom used unless needed for tracking purposes).
+- If applicable, fill in the store number.
+This is seldomly used unless needed for tracking purposes.

-You will be directed to the scan screen after pressing Continue.
+- Click Continue.
+You will be directed to the scan screen.

 Scanning Your Deposit

 When scanning checks, limit the number of items to 400 or less in a single deposit.
-Also, make sure the checks are neatly stacked before placing them in the hopper.
-If you are using a multi-feed scanner (TS230 or TS240) sort checks into groups of 25.
-If you are using the single-feed scanner (CX30) place checks into the hopper one at a time.
+Make sure checks are neatly stacked before placing them in the hopper.
+If you are using a multi-feed scanner (TS230 or TS240), sort checks into groups of 25.
+If you are using the single-feed scanner (CX30), place checks into the hopper one at a time.

 Submitting Your Deposit

-You must process all exceptions before submitting your deposit.
-If there are exceptions two things will happen; a yellow button will appear at the bottom of the check list that reads Fix Errors and a red triangle symbol will appear in the error column of the check that needs your attention.
-Follow the instructions on pages 7 through 9 to process exceptions.
+You must fix all exceptions before submitting your deposit.
+If there are exceptions, two things will happen: a yellow button will appear at the bottom of the checklist that reads Fix Errors, and a red triangle symbol will appear in the error column of the check that needs your attention.
+Follow the instructions below to process exceptions.
 Once all errors are fixed, the Fix Errors button will disappear and display as Submit Deposit.

-1. Once all checks are scanned, verify your totals.
-Your Deposit Total should equal your Checks Total, making your Difference zero.
-If your Difference is zero, click the Submit Deposit button.
+Once all checks are scanned, verify your totals.
+Your deposit total should equal your checks total, making your difference zero.
+If your difference is zero, click the Submit Deposit button.

-2. If your Difference is not zero, review the deposit to verify that all checks were scanned and that the amounts captured are correct.
+If your difference is not zero, review the deposit to verify that all checks were scanned and that the amounts captured are correct.
 If necessary, complete the following:

 - Scan missing items at the end of the deposit.

-- Correct or fill in any check information (account #, routing #, etc.)
+- Correct or fill in any check information (account number, routing number, etc.).